danser27/International-Recipes-Predictive-Model/README.md

 Data transformation has been required using Multibinarizer algorithm.
 This allows to created multiple bins containing each of those one particular ingredient.
 Each of this bin has then been used as a feature in the machine learning models.

 Two different classification algorithm have been tested: Logistic Regression and Random Forest Classifier.
-The first appears to perform slightly better and after hyperparameters tuning has been selected and best model and saved.
+The first appears to perform slightly better and after hyperparameters tuning has been selected as best model and saved.